-2. Why is the MDSAP Pilot being developed?
+2. Why was the MDSAP developed?

-The MDSAP Pilot was developed to:
+The MDSAP was developed to:

-- Pilot the implementation of the requirements that are defined in the IMDRF MDSAP Model; - Enable appropriate regulatory oversight of medical device manufacturers' quality management systems while minimizing regulatory burden on industry; - Promote more efficient and flexible use of regulatory resources through worksharing and mutual acceptance among regulators while respecting the sovereignty of each authority; - Promote globally, in the longer term, a greater alignment of regulatory approaches and technical requirements based on international standards and best practices; - Promote consistency, predictability and transparency of regulatory programs by standardizing; - the practices and procedures of participating regulators for the oversight of third party auditing organizations, and - the practices and procedures of participating third party auditing organizations; and - Leverage, where appropriate, existing requirements and procedures for conformity assessment.
+- The MDSAP was implemented-based on requirements that are defined in the IMDRF MDSAP Model; - Enable appropriate regulatory oversight of medical device manufacturers' quality management systems while minimizing regulatory burden on industry; - Promote more efficient and flexible use of regulatory resources through worksharing and mutual acceptance among regulators while respecting the sovereignty of each authority; - Promote globally, in the longer term, a greater alignment of regulatory approaches and technical requirements based on international standards and best practices; - Promote consistency, predictability and transparency of regulatory programs by standardizing; - the practices and procedures of participating regulators for the oversight of third party auditing organizations, and - the practices and procedures of participating third party auditing organizations; and - Leverage, where appropriate, existing requirements and procedures for conformity assessment.

-3. Which Regulatory Authorities are part of the MDSAP Pilot and what is the plan for expansion of the program?
+3. Which Regulatory Authorities are part of the MDSAP and what is the plan for expansion of the program?

-The MDSAP Pilot is being developed by representatives of the Australian Therapeutic Goods Administration (TGA), Brazil's Agência Nacional de Vigilância Sanitária (ANVISA), Health Canada, MHLW/PMDA, and the U.S. Food and Drug Administration (FDA).
-All regulatory authorities participating in the MDSAP Pilot are equal partners in the program.
+The MDSAP was developed by representatives of the Australian Therapeutic Goods Administration (TGA), Brazil's Agência Nacional de Vigilância Sanitária (ANVISA), Health Canada, MHLW/PMDA, and the U.S. Food and Drug Administration (FDA).
+All regulatory authorities participating in the MDSAP are equal partners in the program.

-Regulatory Authorities may eventually decide to participate in the MDSAP and to become active participants in the Pilot Program.
+Others Regulatory Authorities may eventually decide to participate in the MDSAP and to become active participants in the Program.
 For example, the World Health Organization (WHO) Prequalification of In Vitro Diagnostics (IVDs) Programme and the European Union (EU) are Official Observer to the MDSAP Regulatory Authority Council (RAC) and Subject Matter Expert (SME) Work Group.